tonyg/js-nacl/README.md

 excellent summary of the motivation behind the NaCl API and library design.

+Using this library in the browser requires support for the newish `window.crypto.getRandomValues` API.

+## Building the library

+The git checkout includes a pre-compiled version of the library, so you won't need Emscripten unless you want to change something about the underlying NaCl library itself.

+Essentially, the source checkout contains everything you will need to use the library in both the browser and in node.js.

 ## Using the library

 In the browser, include the `browser/nacl.js` script: